bps12/bps12.github.io/_posts/2018-07-24-off-The-Tourist-Track-espana.md

 ![_config.yml]({{ site.baseurl }}/images/rusa.jpg)

-After catching up, It was time for a small siesta and then we went out to get some traditional Huesca Tapas.
+After catching up, It was time for a small siesta and then we went out to get some traditional Huesca tapas.
 My memory is a bit blurry here between the beer and Orujo and I took no pictures (killing it).
 The only things I can distinctly remember eating were pig snout and croquetas which were equally delicious.
 From Huesca it was off to Jaca and then the Pyrenees.

 ![_config.yml]({{ site.baseurl }}/images/route.png)